Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/10-creating-custom-adapter.md

 The `connectionToken` is an injection token under which the underlying database connection object is provided.

+The `defaultTxOptions` object is the default transaction options that are used when no options are passed to the `withTransaction` call.

-An options factory is a function that takes the injected connection object and returns the adapter options object of interface:
+An `optionFactory` is a function that takes the injected connection object and returns the adapter options object of interface:

 ```ts
 interface TransactionalAdapterOptions<TTx, TOptions> {